profminton/Swiftest_2025_TAP_Workshop/README.md

 Next, you will need to prepare your machine for development.
 See [here](https://swiftest.readthedocs.io/en/latest/getting-started-guide/index.html#required-dependencies) for detailed instructions on installing dependencies and tools on various platforms.

-We will then work through the following user guides and examples:
+We will work through the following user guides and examples:

 1. [Using the standalone executable](https://swiftest.readthedocs.io/en/latest/user-guide/standalone-executable.html)
 2. [Building Swiftest from source](https://swiftest.readthedocs.io/en/latest/getting-started-guide/index.html#building-swiftest-from-source)